jmoyson/test-github-issue-templates/.github/CONTRIBUTING.md

-# Contributing to jmoyson API
+# Contributing to Alto API

-We welcome contributions to jmoyson API !
+We welcome contributions to Alto API !
 If you have an idea for a feature, bug fix, or other improvement, we encourage you to create an issue or pull request.

 ## Submitting an Issue